-Pursuant to the Issuer's Charter and By-laws, shareholders of the Issuer are entitled to receive advance notice of annual and special meetings of shareholders of the Issuer.
-Notice is given to a shareholder when it is personally delivered to him, left at his residence or usual place of business, or mailed to him at his address as it appears on the Issuer's records.
+Pursuant to the MGCL and the Issuer's Bylaws, stockholders of the Issuer are entitled to receive advance notice of annual and special meetings of stockholders of the Issuer.
+Notice is given to a stockholder when it is personally delivered to him, left at his residence or usual place of business, or mailed to him at his address as it appears on the Issuer's records.

-Under the Maryland General Corporation Law (the "MGCL"), a Maryland corporation generally cannot dissolve, amend its charter, merge, sell all or substantially all of its assets, engage in a share exchange or engage in similar transactions outside the ordinary course of business unless approved by the affirmative vote of stockholders holding at least two thirds of the shares entitled to vote on the matter unless a lesser percentage (but not less than a majority of all of the votes entitled to be cast on the matter) is set forth in the corporation's charter.
-The Charter does not provide for a lesser percentage in such situations.
+Under the MGCL, a Maryland corporation generally cannot dissolve, amend its charter, merge, sell all or substantially all of its assets, engage in a share exchange or engage in similar transactions outside the ordinary course of business unless approved by the affirmative vote of stockholders holding at least two thirds of the shares entitled to vote on the matter unless a lesser percentage (but not less than a majority of all of the votes entitled to be cast on the matter) is set forth in the corporation's charter.
+Except for Article Ninth of the Charter, which provides that the Company is subject to termination at any time by the vote of holders of a majority of the outstanding shares of Common Stock entitled to vote on the matter, the Charter does not provide for a lesser percentage in such situations.